enil/tlpi-exercises/README.md

 # TLPI Excercises
-A repo with my solutions to the excercise from [The Linux Programming Interface].
+A repo with my solutions to the exercises from [The Linux Programming Interface].

 ## License